HideoDesigner/DesignBracket/README.md

 ## Limitations
 - The model explains less than half of the sentiment variance (R² < 0.5)
 - Potential areas for improvement:
-  - More sophisticated NLP features (word embeddings, sentiment dictionaries...)
+  - More sophisticated NLP features
   - Additional contextual features
   - Non-linear models (highly recommend using a classification model)
 - Dataset may contain biases based on the specific context of Enron emails